guoliveira/data-engineer-zoomcamp-project/GCP_Terraform/Readme.md

-## Step for building a Google Cloud Platform Infrastrure
+## Step for building a Google Cloud Platform Infrastruture
 # Advanced steps to configure GCP locally

 1. After the creation of the GCP project I went into **IAM & Admin** and built a new service account: